-The School of Social Work was established on July 21, 1994 with authorization from the Board of Trustees, State Institutions of Higher Learning.
-There are three degree programs in the School: the Bachelor of Social Work Program in Social Work.
+The School of Social Work was established on July 21, 1994, with authorization from the Board of Trustees, State Institutions of Higher Learning.
+There are three-degree programs in the School: the Bachelor of Social Work Program, the Master of Social Work Program, and the Doctor of Philosophy Program in Social Work.
 The Bachelor of Social Work Program began with social work course offerings in the Department of Sociology in the late 1960s and became a separate department in September 1975.
 The Council on Social Work Education (CSWE) conferred accredited status on the program in October 1975.
-The first master's students matriculated in the autonomous School of Social Work in fall 1995.
+The first master's students matriculated in the autonomous School of Social Work in the fall of 1995.
 The inaugural class graduated in May 1997.
-The Master of Social Work Program was granted retroactive accredited status to 1997 by CSWE in February 1998.
-Council on Social Work Education accredited status has been continuous for both the B.S.W. and M.S.W.
-Program since initial accreditation was awarded.
+The Master of Social Work Program was granted retroactive accredited status in 1997 by CSWE in February 1998.
+Council on Social Work Education accredited status has been continuous for both the BSW and MSW Programs since initial accreditation was awarded.
 The Doctor of Philosophy Program in Social Work, the only social work doctoral program in Mississippi, resulted from the historic Ayers desegregation case.
-The charter class enrolled in August 1997, and shortly thereafter the program affiliated with the Group for the Advancement of Doctoral Education (GADE), which provides guidelines for social work doctoral programs.
+The charter class enrolled in August 1997, and shortly thereafter, the program affiliated with the Group for the Advancement of Doctoral Education (GADE) provides guidelines for social work doctoral programs.

 The addition of the Ph.D.
-Program has enhanced the B.S.W. and M.S.W. programs and the School in general.
-The students in both programs are provided opportunities to engage various activities with doctoral faculty, students, and other individuals involved in the doctoral program.
+Program has enhanced the BSW and MSW programs and the School in general.
+The students in both programs are provided opportunities to engage in various activities with doctoral faculty, students, and other individuals involved in the doctoral program.
 For example, they can participate in research projects and publish in diverse areas of interest, attend colloquia, engage in other scholarly discussion, and acquire information about doctoral study.
 Through such participation, the students can be identified as potential doctoral students or inspired to pursue doctoral study at the University or elsewhere.

 The School has continually progressed over the years with regard to producing graduates, contributing to the social work knowledge through scholarship, and providing services to the professional and academic communities.
-CSWE last reaffirmed the accreditation of the B. S. W. and M.S.W. programs in February 2001.
+CSWE last reaffirmed the accreditation of the B. S. W. and MSW programs in February 2001.
 In 2003, with the reorganization of the University, the School of Social Work became part of the College of Public Service.